tanner-c/crm/SPECIFICATIONS.md

 This document describes all backend routes, data models, and API behaviors for the Game Store Management System.

-All routes are prefixed with `/api/` and require JWT authentication (except login/register).
+All routes are prefixed with `/api/` and require JWT authentication (except register, login, and public registration).

 ---